sw523ss/is601-miniproject1/python101.md

 To create it, you must put it inside a class.
 Now in this Car class, we have three methods, for instance, start(), speedup(), and turn().
-In this example, we put the pass statement in each of these, because we haven’t decided what to do yet.

-Let’s call the turn() Python method on blackcar.
+In this example, let’s call the turn() Python method on blackcar.

 blackcar.turn()